 Unfortunately, as you get older, your subcutaneous tissue begins to thin out.
 As a result, the loss of extra insulation can put you at risk to extreme temperatures and injury from falls [source: MedlinePlus].
 Hypothermia becomes more of a threat because aging skin is not as efficient as younger skin in maintaining body temperature.
 You sweat less due to loss of subcutaneous tissue -- and this makes it harder to keep cool [source: MedlinePlus].
 Also, since certain medications are absorbed through subcutaneous tissue, this can affect how your body reacts to those medicines.

-To learn more about subcutaneous tissue and how it benefits your body, visit the links on the next page.
+To learn more about subcutaneous tissue and how it benefits your body, visit the links below.